kamil0123/CarND-Path-Planning-Project/Model Documentation.md

 otherwise it is not changed.

-Velocity is changed by adding or subtracting 0.224 MPH (0.1 mps) to reference velocity, which is used in trajectory generator to calculate new trajectory points.
+Velocity is changed by adding or subtracting 0.2 MPH to reference velocity, which is used in trajectory generator to calculate new trajectory points.

 Velocity state is calculated in method updateState of class BehaviorPlanner (lines 78-89 of behaviorPlannes.cpp file).
 New reference velocity is calculated in lines 260-264 of main.cpp file.